 Employment Outlook and Salary Info

 Job opportunities will depend on the particular position.
-The U.S. Bureau of Labor Statistics (BLS) predicts that positions for telecommunications equipment installers and repairers, excluding line installers, will decrease by 4% between 2014 and 2024.
-However, the BLS predicts that positions for computer systems analysts will increase by 21% in the same time period, which is much faster than average.
+The U.S. Bureau of Labor Statistics (BLS) predicts that positions for telecommunications equipment installers and repairers, excluding line installers, will decrease by 6% between 2018 and 2028.
+However, the BLS predicts that positions for computer systems analysts will increase by 9% in the same time period, which is faster than average.

 Advancement in the field can be realized through earning a bachelor's degree.
 The U.S. Bureau of Labor Statistics reported that positions such as computer and network administrator, network architect, and database administrator often require a bachelor's degree (www.bls.gov).
 Further education and advanced skills can be gained through a master's degree program.
 Many on-campus and online certificate programs are available for people seeking specializations in the field.